 A receiver may not be able to switch seamlessly between HDR transfer functions; therefore, it is recommended that only one transfer function be used for a given Real-time Program Service in Foundation UHD.
 This section offers guidelines to service providers to convert HDR content from PQ10 to HLG10 or vice versa in order to maintain a single transfer function in the service.
+Equations and best-practices for these conversions can be found in ITU-R BT.2390 [6].

-8.3.1.1 PO10 to HLG10
+8.3.1.1PO10 to HLG10